Kevin Moriarty aims to revitalize, re-ritualize ancient Greek tragedy for digital-age Dallas.

 Moriarty clearly wants to Say Something Profound About the State of Dallas in a Tragic, Ceremonial Form.
 Good for him.
 But to give one example: The director reverses the Greek tradition of keeping the violence offstage.
 Towards the end, he confines the audience inside the Annette Strauss Square’s bunker-like support room.
 It lends the final murders a face-to-face intimacy.
 We’ve moved from the wide-open amphitheater down into this narrow, utilitarian tunnel to witness some bitter bloodshed.
 In effect, we’ve gone ‘backstage’ to see what the Greeks never did.

 Then we all walk back outside – in single-file – to the Winspear’s reflecting pool to perform a toro nagashi, the Japanese ceremony of floating paper lanterns downstream to help guide ancestral souls to the afterlife.
 With a cool evening, with ordinary people encircling the dark pond and placing (battery-powered) candles on its mirror-flat surface, the entire moment – from procession to contemplation – makes for an undeniably peaceful, glimmering moment.
-That is, if you don’t mind being repeatedly herded around by an army of ushers.
-It can feel a little coercive.
-You also might want to ignore much of what’s being said on the headphones during that glimmering moment.
-Serenity may elude you otherwise.
+That is, if you don’t mind being herded around by an army of ushers.
+Which can feel coercive.
+You also might want to ignore much of what’s being said on the headphones.
+Serenity may prove elusive.

 The fact is it’s difficult to invent a new ritual, a set of meaningful words and gestures that actually have the heart-cracking impact of catharsis.
 Think of political conventions with all their pre-ordained balloon-drops, all the accompanying punditry and video fireworks intended to exalt and celebrate.
 These are, indeed, rituals — repeated actions intended to make a statement, mark the occasion as important, connect the moment to our lives.
 In short, it’s all supposed to make these words manifestly real.
 But it takes a rare convergence of rhetoric, events and political leader to achieve anything remotely like that.
 Mostly, we roll our eyes or change the channel.
 Rituals are like re-enacted, collective memories.
 They pull us into shared meanings by transporting those meanings across time from past to present.
 Offhand, I can’t think of any that are battery-powered.